msjimc/SAM_Bitwise_mapping_value/program/README.md

 # Download

+***Note***: while the images in this page refer to AgileStructure the process is the same.

 It is possible to download the whole repository by clicking on the green '<> Code' on the main repository page.
 This will download the whole repository.
 If you prefer to just download the program follow steps below:

 Download program only

-This folder contains the precompiled program, dll and config files as both individual files and a zip file.
+This folder contains the precompiled program as 32 and 64 bit executables and a zip file.
 Due to heightened security by some organisation's IT departments it may not be possible to run a program extracted from a zip file.
 Consequently, you may have to try downloading the program both ways until one way works.

 <hr />